edwin-jones/edwin-jones.github.io/_posts/2020-08-26-make-your-own-raspberry-pi-webcam.md

 ```
 <br>

 This is completely optional and if you'd rather just use wifi, that's fine as well!
-If you do want to do it and you're on linux, make sure to add yourself to the `dialout` and `tty` groups as I couldn't connect without doing this first.
+If you do want to do it and you're using Linux make sure to add yourself to the `dialout` and `tty` groups as I couldn't connect without doing this first.

 We should now be able to see the raspberry pi show up as a webcam now in a variety of applications.
 If you can't see yours you might want to double check you've done all the steps above.